 ARE YOU CONFUSED?

-We don't wonder if you are mixed up in Canadian Literature your philatelic thinking what with page after page of varied advice on what and how to collect: Recommending everything from specializing in one stamp to collecting the THE NEW HOLMES world - from buying only super-perfect stamps to accepting anything at a price- from putting your stamps one by one in separate acctate containers to using stock books so that they will never be seen, etc. \$7.00 postpaid Here at APFELBAUM'S it is different.
-Dr. Alfred Whitehead's Pamphlet We say collect for pleasure and do so the way you enjoy it most.
-"THE SQUARED CIRCLE We sell by MAIL, in our OFFICE and at AUCTION, knowing that everyone will not POSTMARKS OF CANADA" want to patronize all three plans, but that we will be able to serve your desires \$1.50 postpaid in one or more of them.
-We stock and sell most lines of Albums, blank and Two "musts" for every B.N.A. collector order them today. printed.
-You decide what is best for you and we have it and OFFERS No. 17 STILL GOOD if the time comes when you must sell we frankly believe that selling to or through us will give you the great- A copy awaits your request. est returns. and the second s Earl P.L.
-Apphelbaum L. A. DAVENPORT 230 Lonsmount Drive 1416-1428 S. PENN SQ.
+We don't wonder if you are mixed up in your philatelic thinking what with page after page of varied advice on what and how to collect: Recommending everything from specializing in one stamp to collecting the world - from buying only super-perfect stamps to accepting anything at a price-from putting your stamps one by one in separate acetate containers to using stock books so that they will never be seen, etc.

+Here at APFELBAUM'S it is different.

+We say collect for pleasure and do so

+the way you enjoy it most.

+We sell by MAIL, in our OFFICE and at AUCTION, knowing that everyone will not want to patronize all three plans, but that we will be able to serve your desires in one or more of them.

+We stock and sell most lines of Albums, blank and printed.
+You decide what is best for you and we have it and if the time comes when you must sell we frankly believe that selling to or through us will give you the greatest returns.

+Earl P.L.
+Apfelbaum

+1416-1428 S. PENN SQ.
 PHILADELPHIA 2, PA.

+Canadian Literature

+THE NEW HOLMES' CATALOGUE HAS ARRIVED \$7.00 postpaid

+Dr. Alfred Whitehead's Pamphlet

+"THE SQUARED CIRCLE POSTMARKS OF CANADA"

+\$1.50 postpaid

+Two "musts" for every B.N.A. collector ... order them today.

+OFFERS No. 17 STILL GOOD

+A copy awaits your request.

+L. A. DAVENPORT

-TORONTO 10 CANADA Member of all Major Societies
+230 Lonsmount Drive TORONTO 10 CANADA

+Member of all Major Societies